Last updated on January 22nd, 2019

 It’s been shown that dirt provides positive benefits for the brain and the skin.
 Personally, I think this is because being outside naturally makes us happier thus, benefiting our brain.
 As for inflammation, some types of dirt or clay definitely have anti-inflammatory properties.

-Don’t forget to pin these dirt tips!
+Don’t forget to pin this awesome parenting advice!

 Regardless of the reasons, dirt is good your kids on so any levels.
 While bath time at the end of the day may be a bit longer (dirt under the nails takes forever to come out!) it’s definitely worth it.
 Help your kids boost their immune system, feel better and learn better by getting them outside and dirty.